Lolita Chakrabarti: The Greatest Wealth (2018)

-In 2018, Chakrabarti curated this event for The Old Vic, London.
-She commissioned eight monologues, of which she also wrote one in recognition of the 70th birthday of the NHS.
+In 2018, Chakrabarti curated this event for The Old Vic, London, commissioning seven monologues to celebrate the 70th Anniversary of the NHS.
 The season was relaunched online during the pandemic in 2020, with a new monologue written by Booker prize winning novelist Bernardine Evaristo.

 Invisible Cities (2019)

-She adapted Italo Calvino's 1972 novel Invisible Cities, in collaboration with 59 Productions, Rambert Dance Company, and Sidi Larbi Cherkaoui.
+Chakrabarti adapted Italo Calvino's 1972 novel Invisible Cities, in collaboration with 59 Productions, Rambert Dance Company, and Sidi Larbi Cherkaoui.
 Presented at Manchester International Festival and Brisbane Festival in 2019, it was reimagined as a virtual reality film named Stones of Venice for Hong Kong New Vision Festival.

 Life of Pi (2019)

 Chakrabarti's adaptation of Life of Pi, based on Yann Martel's 2001 novel, premiered at the Crucible Theatre, Sheffield in June 2019.
 Following critical acclaim, the production transferred to the Wyndham's Theatre, West End in November 2021.
+It went on to play around the world - ART in Boston, The Schoenfeld Theatre on Broadway, a year long US tour, a year long UK tour, Mumbai, a tour of China, a tour of South Korea.
 Life of Pi was nominated for 9 Olivier Award, winning 5 of them.
 Chakrabarti was awarded the Olivier Award for Best New Play for her work, and numerous other accolades, including a WhatsOnStage Award, UK Theatre Award and CAMEO Award.
+Life of Pi also won 3 Tonys, 4 UK Theatre Awards and many more.

 A Working Diary (2020)

-Adrian Lester and Lolita Chakrabarti: A Working Diary was published by Bloomsbury in 2020, charting a year in the working life of Chakrabarti and her ex husband.
+Adrian Lester and Lolita Chakrabarti: A Working Diary was published by Bloomsbury in 2020, charting a year in the working life of Chakrabarti as she was developing the stage adaptation of Life of Pi and the film of Red Velvet.

 Hymn (2021)

 In 2020 during the height of the pandemic Lolita's play Hymn opened at the Almeida Theatre in London.
 It was live streamed for seven performances in January 2021 and returned for live performances in July and August that year.
 An original play with music about two men who meet at a funeral and discover they are brothers.
+She reconfigured the play to be set in Chicago and a major new production opened at Chicago Shakespeare Theatre in 2025.

 Hamnet (2023)

-Chakrabarti adapted Maggie O'Farrell's novel Hamnet for the stage.
-Hamnet had its world premiere at Stratford-Upon-Avon's Swan Theatre on April 1, 2023.
-After its sold-out Stratford engagement closing on June 17, 2023, the show transferred to the West End's Garrick Theatre.
-It opened on September 30, 2023, and will play until February 17, 2024.
+Chakrabarti adapted Maggie O'Farrell's award winning novel Hamnet for the highly anticipated stage version.
+Hamnet had its world premiere at Stratford-Upon-Avon's Swan Theatre on 1 April 2023.
+After its sold-out Stratford engagement closing on 17 June 2023, the show transferred to the West End's Garrick Theatre.
+It opened on 30 September 2023 and played until 17 February 2024.
+In 2026 it toured the US.